feelerfolg-webdesign/server-php-info/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Get detailed insights about your server environment directly in your WordPress dashboard with WP PHP Server Info.
+Get detailed insights about your server environment directly in your WordPress dashboard with Server PHP Info.

 == Description ==

 Discover key information about your server setup with ease!
-WP PHP Server Info is an essential tool for site administrators, developers or WordPress enthusiasts looking to stay informed about their hosting environment.
+Server PHP Info is an essential tool for site administrators, developers or WordPress enthusiasts looking to stay informed about their hosting environment.

-Features that come with WP PHP Server Info include:
+Features that come with Server PHP Info include:

 * Display of webserver software.
 * Display of operating system and architecture.